April - September 2016

-In partnership with NEWorks Productions, Howard University Department of Theatre Arts, and The Friends of Theatre and Dance at Howard University
+Sarafina! was presented in partnership with NEWorks Productions, Howard University Department of Theatre Arts, and The Friends of Theatre and Dance at Howard University.

 Macy’s Family FunDay! - Juneteenth: A Celebration of Freedom!

-Join AAMP to celebrate and appreciate the Black experience.
-Enjoy a family-fun-filled day of arts, crafts, and entertainment as we come together to learn, strengthen bonds, and re-energize the dream to achieve!
-Children ages 5-11 especially welcome!
+At this event, the Mann joined AAMP in a celebration and appreciation of the Black experience.
+Attendees enjoyed a family, fun-filled day of arts, crafts, and entertainment as they came together to learn, strengthen bonds, and re-energize the dream to achieve!
+Children ages 5-11 were especially welcomed.

 Students from the KIPP DuBois Collegiate Academy will present new music inspired by Stravinsky's Firebird Suite along with Russian and South African folk songs--a real musical fusion.
 Directed by Michael Schaller